Julie Dzerowicz: As a Member of Parliament

 Following the 2021 Canadian Federal Election, Dzerowicz was re-elected to represent Davenport.
 A judicial recount was initiated by Elections Canada, at the request of the New Democratic Party (NDP) because of the margin of victory was under 100 votes over the NDP's Alejandra Bravo.
 With the recount in progress, it became obvious that Dzerowicz won by 76 votes and the recount was stopped soon after it started.

 In December 2021, Dzerowicz, acting as the chair of the Liberal Immigration caucus, responded to criticism from within her own party about delays to processing immigration claims, stating that work needs to be done and committing to future improvements.

 In March 2024, Dzerowicz broke ranks with her party by calling for an arms embargo on Israel, citing calls from constituents and a February 23 statement from the Office of the United Nations High Commissioner for Human Rights, which warned that arms exports to Israel could violate international humanitarian law if used in Gaza.
 She stressed the need to protect innocent Palestinian civilians.

 In June 2024, Dzerowicz’s office in Davenport was vandalized with red paint, and the words “Rafah is burning, Toronto will too” were spray-painted on the building.

+In the 2025 Canadian federal election, Dzerowicz was re-elected as Member of Parliament for Davenport, receiving 35,364 votes (57.8 per cent), defeating candidates from the Conservative Party and the New Democratic Party.

+Dzerowicz participated in the 71st Annual Session of the NATO Parliamentary Assembly in Ljubljana, where she questioned NATO Secretary General Mark Rutte on the application of Article 5 in the context of hybrid and cyber warfare.

+As Chair of the Federal Toronto Liberal Caucus, Dzerowicz publicly supported Toronto’s bid to host the proposed Defence, Security and Resilience Bank.